uerten/jekyll-klise/_posts/handson-iiot-demo-part1/2023-05-15-handson-iiot-demo-part1.md

 2. Next, install Docker on the Raspberry Pi by following the instructions provided **[here](https://linuxhint.com/install_docker_raspberry_pi-2/)**.
 3. After installing Docker, proceed to install Docker Compose on the Raspberry Pi by following the steps outlined **[here](https://linuxhint.com/install-docker-compose-raspberry-pi/)**.

 Before proceeding with the software setup, let's take a short break.
-When you're ready, we can move on to part 2.
+When you're ready, we can move on to **[part 2](https://www.ufukerten.com/handson-iiot-demo-part2/)**.